Wheat: Wheat closed higher last week on buying tied to higher prices paid in overseas markets and on drier weather in the Great Plains. The […]

-Continue Reading →Wheat: Wheat closed little changed in Chicago and a little lower in KC last week on some speculative long liquidation and despite positive weekly export […]
+Continue Reading →Wheat: Wheat closed a little higher and KC closed a little lower last week as the USDA weekly export sales report showed only meager sales. […]

 Continue Reading →- 1